 - Think you got lost?
 Don’t panic and don’t hesitate or slow down to a crawl in the middle of the road.
 Keep driving until you can park by the side of the road safely to (re-)consult your GPS or map, or even better: Ask a local for directions.

 - Avoid creating frustration: Keep to the left unless you really need to go right.
 Indicate.
 Stick to the speed limits (and don’t drive too slowly yourself!).

 - Be cautious and don’t assume others will stick to the rules.
 Anticipate.
 Maltese drivers aren’t known for their adherence to the Highway code, nor are they known to be very courteous on the road (often in stark contrast to meeting them in person).

 - Do you see a fellow road user behaving like a complete <fill in favourite swear word here>?
 Let it slide and focus on your own driving.
 It’s not worth it.

-- Take B roads to reach your destination.
-You might take 5 or 10 minutes longer but you’ll avoid hassle.
+- Take smaller roads to reach your destination.
+You might take 5 or 10 minutes longer but you’ll avoid the hassle.

 Maltese drivers (well, a large number of them to be fair)